2012 Delhi gang rape and murder: Literary works

-On 5 September 2014, Bandaru Dattareya, a member of Parliament and BJP National Vice President, inaugurated "Wo Desh Ki Beti" (Nation's Daughter), a social event at Hyderabad showcasing a collection of sixteen poems authored by Sunil Kumar Verma which depicted the pain of a nation at the gang rape of its daughters.
+On 5 September 2014, Bandaru Dattatreya, a MP and BJP National Vice President, inaugurated "Wo Desh Ki Beti" (Nation's Daughter), a social event at Hyderabad showcasing a collection of sixteen poems authored by Sunil Kumar Verma which depicted the pain of a nation at the gang rape of its daughters.

 Art

 Several artists have been inspired to create artworks based on Nirbhaya's story.
 In January 2014, artists from all over the country came together to hold an art exhibition about Nirbhaya and sexual assault in India.
 Contemporary scroll painter, Kalam Patua created a painting titled Nirbhaya that was exhibited in The 8th Asia Pacific Triennial of Contemporary Art.
 Feminist artist Pritika Chowdhry has created several artworks reimagining Nirbhaya as a superheroine.
 To depict the large number of rape victims every year, she has created a Nirbhaya superheroine, an Anonymous Nirbhaya mask, and more art projects to advocate against sexual assault through art.
-Polish-American artist Monica Weiss has created an art memorial for Nirbhaya.
+Polish-American artist Mónica Weiss has created an art memorial for Nirbhaya.